R1c4rdCo5t4/Elon-Bot/README.md

 # Elon Bot
-Simple Discord bot with slash commands
+Simple Discord bot with slash commands made with discord.py

 ### Elon can: